 - 0% purchase rate offer.
-This card offers 0% p.a. on purchases for the first 15 months when you apply by 30 June 2021 and get approved.
-At the end of the introductory period, the card's 13.24% p.a. variable purchase rate will apply to purchases.
+Apply by 29 February 2024 and you can save with a 0% p.a. interest rate on purchases for the first 6 months.
+At the end of the introductory period, the card's 13.99% p.a. variable purchase rate applies.
 Note that you'll still need to pay at least the minimum amount on each statement during the 0% p.a. introductory period.

 - Lock, block and limit your account.
 If your card is lost or stolen, you can place a temporary lock on the account to protect your finances.
 You can also lock your card from making transactions such as international payments or ATM cash advances to avoid extra card costs.
 To keep your spending in check, you can set limit spend per transaction and spending caps on your account.

 - Mobile wallets.
 You can link your account with Apple Pay, Samsung Pay or Google Pay to use your smartphone to tap and pay.
 You can also use Fitbit Pay or Garmin Pay to make contactless payments with your fitness tracker.

 - Emergency assistance overseas.
 If your card is lost, damaged or stolen, you can take advantage of 24/7 emergency overseas assistance with Mastercard Global Service.